aivantg/airtable-schema-generator/README.md

 ## Important Assumptions

-This package makes assumptions of how you structure your Airtable:
+This package makes assumptions of how you structure your Airtable.
+We note them here as best as possible
-1. Table names are Singular
-2. Linked Record relationship is accurate (one-to-many vs one-to-one)
+1. Linked Record relationship is accurate (one-to-many vs one-to-one)
+2. Column Names do not have any special characters not accounted for (detailed under Record Transformations)
+3. There are no two column names that would map to the same Javascript-y name.
+For example, "First Name" and "First Name?" would both map to "firstName" and isn't supported

 ## Manual Mode